Why am I a scientology watcher?

 There are a couple of motivations — a moral one and an intellectual one.
 I have discussed my moral impetus in other places.
 It is simply abhorrent to me to see people’s spiritual hunger exploited and perverted — which is what cults do.
 I have my reasons for that, but those are deeper waters than I wish to take you into right now.
 Right now, I want to share a bit of my intellectual mindset as a sci-watcher.
 Someone who has never been in the cult, but is nonetheless compelled to speak out against it.
 Why do I care about this, out of all the wrongs in the world?

 I was far more interested in the “Manson Family”.
 I saw that TV movie too, and I guess that piqued my interest.
-But mostly, I was born on the day of the murders, and I always felt marked somehow by that fact.
+But mostly, I was born on the day of the murders, and in a strange way I always felt marked by that fact.
 I read as much as possible about the case.
 (I know far more about those murders than a healthy person should.)
 It led to an intense curiosity about the strange extremes of human behavior, and why and how people are led to those extremes.
 Jim Jones was much easier to understand, as a typical authority figure — a minister.
 No surprise he was able and willing to abuse that authority.
 Charlie was a homeless, dirty drifter who had spent years in prison.
 He was no authority on anything other than cons.
 Yet, he managed to seduce wealthy famous people, strong and capable young men, and sheltered suburban daughters.
 He enticed some of them to murder.
 WTF?

 My curiosity has always been, what makes people do such things?
 What is the dynamic between cult master and cult member, that facilitates shocking breaches in general human mores against murder, graft, sexual abuse, and so on?
 There are a lot of opinions, a lot of facile explanations available in the marketplace of ideas.
 After years of undergrad and graduate study in psychology, I have encountered most of them.
 But none that satisfy me.
 For me, it remains an open question: why and how do people get involved with cults?